-A. If an employee works four (4) or more continuous hours of overtime with less than an eight (8) hour rest period before their next regular scheduled work shift, they may shall receive fatigue time subject to the provisions of this Section.
+A. If an employee works four (4) or more continuous hours of overtime with less than an eight (8) hour rest period before their next regular scheduled work shift, they may receive fatigue time.
 The purpose of fatigue time is to allow an employee an eight (8) hour rest period before requiring them back to work.
 The employee will not lose the regular work pay they would otherwise be entitled to.
 A maximum of eight (8) hours of fatigue time is allowed.